warlookq3/edx-documentation/en_us/edx_style_guide/source/images.rst

 screen shot too long.

 The following image has a lot of white space inside the component editor.
-To produce a better illustration of the component edito, make the browser narrower.
+To produce a better illustration of the component editor, make the browser narrower.

 .. image:: Images/DiscussionComponentEditor.png